zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/vray/docs/Vray for Maya Domemaster3D.md

 `vray_LatLongStereo.dsp`

-### <a name="mac-os-64-bit-compile"></a>Mac OS X 64-bit Compile ###
+### <a name="mac-os-64-bit-compile"></a>macOS 64-bit Compile ###

-The first version of Vray for Mac OS X support has been added to the lens shaders.
-Mac OS X 10.9 Mavericks or 10.10 Yosemite is required to use the lens shaders.
+The first version of Vray for macOS support has been added to the lens shaders. macOS 10.9 Mavericks or 10.10 Yosemite is required to use the lens shaders.

 **Step 1.**
 Install Xcode.